Review examples of workflow designs

 In turn, you can define properties to be included in layouts and messages.
 When the form sender configures and then sends the form, the properties they specify on the form are inserted into messages (for details, see Define form properties).

-High-level communication plan design steps
+High-level workflow design steps

-- Add and enable a new communication plan.
+- Add and enable a new workflow.

 - Create the properties that you'll need to create your messages.